Margins of discrete Bayesian networks: Directed Graphical Models

-We will represent the collection of marginal models defined by DAGs using a larger class of graphical models called mDAGs (`marginal DAGs').
+We now introduce the possibility that some of the random variables are unobserved or \emph{latent}, leaving the marginal distribution over the remaining \emph{observed} variables.
+We represent the collection of margins of DAG models using a larger class of hyper-graphs called mDAGs (`marginal DAGs').
 These avoid dealing with latent variables directly, instead introducing additional edges to represent them.
 For example, the DAG in Figure \ref{fig:dag}, with the vertex 0 treated as a latent variable, is represented by the mDAG in Figure \ref{fig:verma:mdag}.